 Jimbilnan Wilderness Area

 Terrain

 The northern portion of the Jimbilnan primarily is a volcanic mountain range orientated northeast-southwest, with deep canyons and washes that cut across the mountains and flow southeast into the Overton Arm of Lake Mead.
 The area has been greatly affected by tectonic activity with faulting and tilting.
 South of the Black Mountains, the land is gentler and slopes south towards the Virgin Basin section of Lake Mead.
 The south edge of the Black Mountains is bordered by an extensive area of white gypsum mudhills that slope gently towards the south and southeast.
 Closer to the lake, the land is defined by thick layers of alluvial outwash that has subsequently been cut by washes flowing towards Lake Mead.
-Despite the proximity of volcanic mountains the Jimbilnan and Pinto Valley wilderness areas, the color of the alluvial outwash suggests a limestone origin rather than a volcanic origin.
+Despite the proximity of volcanic mountains to the Jimbilnan and Pinto Valley wilderness areas, the color of the alluvial outwash suggests a limestone origin rather than a volcanic origin.

+Jimbilnan Wilderness Area